tjventurini/laravel-blueprint/docs/docs/README.md

 ### xDebug

-Checkout the following page if you want to use xdebug to debug your application.
+Check out the following page if you want to use xdebug to debug your application.

 - [xDebug](/docs/xdebug/)